Self-Acceptance? I know, right? You may be thinking, “how can I accept myself, when I hate myself?”

-For many years, I fought against myself, genuinely believing that no part of me wasn’t good enough.
+For many years, I fought against myself, genuinely believing that no part of me was good enough.
 That I needed to change, be thinner, prettier, trendier and the rest.

 My main issue was with my body, why couldn’t I be thinner?
 All I could see were those around me that were skinny, and this dominated my thoughts.
 My main goal in life was to change the way I naturally was.
 Of course this had severe repercussions both physically and mentally.
 It’s partly what led me to suffer with bulimia for 7 years, as well as the effects that lasted for several years more.

 Then as I finally embarked on therapy, started meditating and practicing more yoga, things started to change.
 The teachers I listened too all start talking about this idea of self-compassion and being kind to yourself.
 Initially, I was confused, this was new territory.
 Being kind to yourself?
 I had no idea how to do this.